 The latest issue of Oud Holland presents four seventeenth- and eighteenth-century topics.
-Ebeltje Hartkamp-Jonxis discusses a little-known eighteenth-century example of personalized Asian export art: Indian chintzes with Dutch coats of arms.
-She also analyzes their striking transcultural decoration in the context of other Asian luxury products.
+Ebeltje Hartkamp-Jonxis discusses a little-known eighteenth-century example of personalised Asian export art: Indian chintzes with Dutch coats of arms.
+She also analyses their striking transcultural decoration in the context of other Asian luxury products.

 Leen Kelchtermans and Katharina Van Cauteren found new archival documents that expose Jacques Jordaens’ strong bond with The Hague and Voorburg.
 They also reveal new insights about the oeuvre of the Antwerp born artist, and identify the sitters of Jordaens' striking group portrait from ca. 1654 (Hermitage).

 Legal historians Dave De ruysscher and Cornelis M. in ’t Veld re-examine Rembrandt’s insolvency.
 Unlike previous research, they argue that the legal dealings of the artist did not go beyond the norms for his day.
 In fact, he was well aware of the rules and laws of the time.

 Eric Bielen reveals new biographical information about Hendrick De Somer.
 The painter was born in Lokeren but moved to Naples for his artistic career.
 In the context of these archival finds, a rediscovered painting by De Somer is brought to the fore.

 See below for all summaries and a link to one of the articles available online.

 Erik Bielen – Contribution to the biography of Hendrick De Somer (1602-after 1655): A seventeenth-century Neapolitan painter from Lokeren – pp. 1-8